sdforero/YouTube/README.md

 1. Data Import: Relevant data such as comments, likes, dislikes, and video views were imported.
 2. Data Preprocessing: [2.1] The data was cleaned by removing null values and duplicates.
 [2.2] Text in the comments was tokenized and normalized.
 3. Sentiment Analysis: TextBlob was used to analyze the sentiment of comments and emojis, classifying them as positive, negative, or neutral​​.
-4. Audience Interpretation: The correlation between punctuation marks and the number of comments with the number of views was analyzed to understand the relationship between audience activity and video success​​..
+4. Audience Interpretation: The correlation between punctuation marks and the number of comments with the number of views was analyzed to understand the relationship between audience activity and video success​​.

 ### Visualization
 |----|----|